HumphreyBoaGart/dotfiles/README.md

 ## Environment Notes

-If you're used to Sway already, you can skip the rest of the README at this point.
+If you're used to Sway already and know how to read config files, you can skip the rest of the README at this point.
 If you just got here from GNOME or KDE, you'll probably want to skim the rest of this.

 ### Sway